Skip to main content

 I often post a tweet on Twitter whenever I publish a new release of one of my open-source projects.
 This task, as many others, can be automated with GitHub actions.

-First, I signed up on developer.twitter.com and then created a Twitter application.
+First, I signed up on https://developer.twitter.com and then created a Twitter application.
 This allows me to programmatically authenticate to the Twitter API and send a tweet.
 The process is straightforward with one little caveat.
 Per default the app gets created with read-only access.
 Change permission to Read and Write before you generate access token & secret.

 twitterdeveloper.png